siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-ibm/usage.md

 ## Invoking the plug-in

 The plug-in is invoked when you generate the Release Readiness Report after integrating with the Handlebar reporter plug-in.
-The data from the GenAI Summary Release – OpenAI plug-in is displayed in a section called Release Summary within the Release Readiness Report.
+The data from the GenAI Summary Release-IBM plug-in is displayed in a section called Release Summary within the Release Readiness Report.

 The plug-in exposes the following endpoints:
 1. `/reporting-consumer/pluginEndpoint/[INTEGRATION ID]/generate` This endpoint starts the generation of release summary.
 It expect to provide as part of the body the following parameter: